Updated October 15, 2020

 What to consider when traveling overseas again

 Even if your destination doesn’t require it, you will probably want some form of travel insurance to cover things like canceled flights or emergency medical care.
+I suggest looking into World Nomads.

 US Department of State travel warnings